andyvand/sy201/README.md

 - Assignments<p>

-	By Tue, 21 Aug, complete the SY201 *Learning Contract Quiz*.
-This will count toward your Lab grade.
+	By Tue, 21 Aug, complete the *SY201 Learning Contract*.
 I'll provide the link to you by e-mail.

 - Extra Activities<p>